Orrville High School

 Orrville High School is a public high school in Orrville, Ohio.
 It is the only high school in the Orrville City School District.
 The school nickname is the Red Riders.

 Orrville's football rivalry with the Wooster High School Generals is the oldest rivalry in Wayne County, having first met back in 1903.
 After the 2014 season, the teams had met 104 times.
 The Generals currently lead the series by a 52-42-9 margin.

+Orrville's boys' varsity soccer team won its 6th consecutive conference championship in the 2024 fall season.